A Self-supervised Representation Learning of Sentence Structure for Authorship Attribution: Experimental Studies

 We have compared our proposed style-aware neural model (Style-HAN) with the other stylometric models in the literature, including Continuous N-gram representation \cite{sari2017continuous}, N-gram CNN \cite{shrestha2017convolutional}, and syntax-CNN \cite{zhang2018syntax}.
 Table \ref{ablationstudy} reports the accuracy of the models on the four benchmark datasets.
 All the results are obtained from the corresponding papers, with the dataset configuration kept identical for the sake of fair comparison.
-In Syntactic-HAN, only syntactic representation of documents is fed into the softmax layer to compute the final predictions.
-Similarly, in Lexical-HAN, only lexical representation of documents is fed into the softmax classifier.
+In Syntactic-HAN \cite{jafariakinabad2019style}, only syntactic representation of documents is fed into the softmax layer to compute the final predictions.
+Similarly, in Lexical-HAN \cite{jafariakinabad2019style}, only lexical representation of documents is fed into the softmax classifier.
 The final stylometry model, Style-HAN, fuses both representations.
-In order to examine the efficacy of our proposed structural embeddings in this paper against the previously proposed POS-encoding (Syntactic-HAN) and style-aware neural network (Style-HAN), we adopt the same neural network architecture with two different settings; (1) using only structural embedding of the words (structural-HAN) and (2) using pre-trained Glove word embeddings concatenated with the structural embeddings (Structural+Lexical-HAN).
+In order to examine the efficacy of our proposed structural embeddings in this paper against the previously proposed POS-encoding (Syntactic-HAN) and style-aware neural network (Style-HAN), we adopt the same neural network architecture with two different settings; (1) using only structural embedding of the words (Structural-HAN) and (2) using pre-trained Glove word embeddings concatenated with the structural embeddings (Structural+Lexical-HAN).
+We chose to use Glove (instead of FastText) for our performance study in order to have a fair comparison with the current state-of-the-art Lexical-HAN and Style-HAN methods, which used Glove embeddings as their lexical embeddings.\\

-In Table \ref{ablationstudy}, the best performance result for each dataset is highlighted in bold.
-It shows that the proposed Structural+Lexical-HAN consistently outperforms all the baselines.
-The average improvement over Continuous n-gram, N-gram CNN, Syntax-CNN, and Lexical-HAN is 18.9\%, 11\%, 7.2\%, and 5\%, respectively.
-These significant results confirm that explicit representation learning of syntactic structure of sentences improves the performance of lexical-based neural models in the task of authorship attribution.